Home

 Then, I simply enjoy the journey because I know that - just as the turtles do - we will all get there, eventually.

-Return from 1st Grade Poems to Funny Things.
+Return from 1st Grade Poems to Funny Things

-Return from 1st Grade Poems to Funny-First-Grade-People Home.
+Return to Funny-First-Grade-People Home